 Antibodies may also attack a substance known as intrinsic factor.
-Intrinsic factor is a protein stomach cells release that helps absorb vitamin B-12.
+Intrinsic factor is a protein released by stomach cells that helps absorb vitamin B-12.
 A lack of intrinsic factor can cause an illness called pernicious anemia.
 In this disease, a B-12 deficiency makes it difficult or impossible for your body to make enough healthy red blood cells.

 Autoimmune AG is quite rare, but people who have thyroid disorders or diabetes are more likely to have this condition.
-You’re also more at risk if you’re African-American or of Northern-European descent.
+You’re also more at risk if you’re African-American or of northern European descent.

 AG is more common in people who are of Hispanic or Asian descent.